 Biofuel from Organic Waste

 Organic waste such as food and food byproducts decomposes and releases methane and other gases.
 In the environment, methane gas is a pollutant that contributes to global warming.
 However, when contained, this biogas can be used as fuel to power factories, engines and stoves, and provide heat.
 A science project to demonstrate the power of garbage as a green fuel includes collecting various food garbage in glass bottles.
 Stretch a balloon over the neck of each bottle to seal it off.
 See how the balloons of the different waste types expand as biogas is released from the decomposing food waste.
-The American Biogas Council provides information and charts regarding the biogas types and yield of different wastes.
-It shows that fats and greases give off the most energy, producing almost 1000 cubic meters of biogas per ton.
+Fats and greases give off the most energy, producing almost 1000 cubic meters of biogas per ton.
 A ton of food waste is needed to produce approximately 250 cubic meters of biogas.